 Why is ADHD Neurodivergent?

-It’s probably not difficult to discern where ADHD fits into this equation.
-Someone with this disorder may struggle with inattention, hyperactivity, and impulsivity — all of which are not signs of typical development.
-This isn’t about assigning labels.
-Rather, recognizing ADHD as a form of neurodivergence increases the odds of getting proper and timely treatment.
+You may already be seeing where ADHD fits into this equation.
+People with ADHD may struggle with inattention, hyperactivity, and impulsivity — all of which are not signs of typical development.
+However this isn’t about assigning labels, but recognizing ADHD as a form of neurodivergence increases the odds of getting proper and timely treatment.

 A Little More About Neurodiversity

-Neurodivergent thinking is not “wrong.”
-But it makes sense to recognize it as a factor in someone’s life.
-Their brains function differently, but for each person, this difference exists to a unique degree.
-The severity of your symptoms will shape the approach taken to address them.
+Neurodivergent thinking is not “wrong” but it’s important to recognize it as a factor in someone’s life.
+Each person’s brain functions differently, and the way that manifests for each individual can vary.
+The unique nature of your symptoms will shape the approach taken to address them.

 A Few Other Neurodivergent Disorders